Aman Giri

-Aman Giri (born 1 June 1996) is an Indian politician.
+Aman Giri (अमन गिरी) (born 1 June 1996) is an Indian politician and currently serving MLA from the 16th Legislative Assembly.
 He represented the Gola Gokrannath Assembly constituency in Gola Gokarannath, Lakhimpur district of Uttar Pradesh.

 Political career

 Giri contested 2022 Uttar Pradesh Legislative Assembly election as Bharatiya Janata Party candidate from Gola Gokrannath Assembly constituency and defeated his close contestant Vinay Tiwari from Samajwadi Party with a margin of 35500 votes.
 From 6 November 2022 he has become member of the 18th Legislative Assembly of Uttar Pradesh.